 Wet Soil, Ruts, Rills & Gullies

-As mentioned above, the wet soil from last fall is causing many issues, including the following:
+As mentioned above, the wet soil from previous seasons can cause many issues, including the following:

 - Ruts: Wet soil can lead to ruts due to soil compaction from combines.
 Sadly, this is an issue in the spring because this soil compaction can lead to difficulty during planting due to interference with crop rooting and development.